somin48/4413pj/README.md

 - *(Optional)* Install a code editor like **VS Code**.
 - Sign Up for MongoDB and connect

-## Steps to Sign Up for MongoDB and Get the Connection String
+### Steps to Sign Up for MongoDB and Get the Connection String

 ## 1. **Sign Up for MongoDB Atlas**
 MongoDB Atlas is a cloud service that provides MongoDB databases.

 - Go to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 - Click **Sign Up** (or **Start Free**).
-- Fill in your information or sign up using Google or GitHub.
-- Once signed in, you'll be redirected to the MongoDB Atlas dashboard.

 ## 2. **Create a Cluster**
 - After logging in, you'll see a prompt to **Build a Cluster**.